adiwajshing/typescript-service-template/README.md

 ## General

-1. the "get users" route in this sample uses cursor based pagination over general offset based pagination, this choise is made primarily for efficiency -- though there are other advantages too.
+1. The "get users" route in this sample uses cursor based pagination over general offset based pagination, this choise is made primarily for efficiency -- though there are other advantages too.
 Cursor based pagination offers practically constant time fetch for all pages (provided your cursor and corresponding indexes are setup correctly)
 	- [Good read](https://betterprogramming.pub/building-apis-a-comparison-between-cursor-and-offset-pagination-88261e3885f8)
 	- Read on the caveats when implementing [this](https://medium.com/swlh/how-to-implement-cursor-pagination-like-a-pro-513140b65f32)
+2. All commits made to the repo are in the conventional commits format -- which is a great way to format your commits to prepare some workflows & ensure the entire team's commits appear uniform.
+Read more about the convention [here](https://www.conventionalcommits.org/en/v1.0.0/)